gdzig/casez/README.md

 # casez

 Flexible case conversion library for Zig with comptime and runtime support.

+This library was created to address the more esoteric case conversion needs of [gdzig](https://github.com/gdzig/gdzig).

 ## Usage